 Their dress watches, on the other hand, beam the utmost class.
 Elegant yet simple faces are often coupled with open-heart designs, textured backgrounds, and moon phase indicators, making the Orient dress watches way more luxurious than they really are.

 Besides the two, you’ll also find some chronograph-featured sports watches.
 However, the selection for this type is somewhat limited.

 How Much Is an Orient Watch?

 A typical Orient watch costs between $100-$300.
 Considering that it comes with an automatic mechanical movement, the price is simply stunning.

-As a matter of fact, Orient is the most affordable provider of quality automatic watches in the world, even elapsing its close ally and mentor, Seiko.
+As a matter of fact, Orient is the most affordable provider of quality automatic watches in the world, even elapsing its close partner, Seiko.

 Orient Star, the premium collection of the brand manufactured entirely in Japan, is also considerably cheaper than some might think.
 The lower-end Star models equipped with sapphire crystals and mechanical movements start from $500, while the highly complicated mechanical moon phase skeleton pieces cost well over the $3,000 line.

 How Does Orient Compare To Other Brands?

 The Orient brand may be relatively unknown to many since it doesn’t possess the popularity many other well-known watch brands have.
 Thus, some comparison is required to understand better the position Orient holds in the industry.